How to engage customers during COVID-19 restrictions

 Don’t just focus on bringing in new online sales.
 Ensure regular contact and aftercare for those who have already made an online purchase, not only confirming the status of their order and whether it is ready for delivery/collection, but other details such as providing additional information, opportunities to provide feedback, or even auto-enrolment into a loyalty scheme.

-Take advantage of lockdown closures by using the opportunity to prepare for your reopening, particularly in regards to competitive pre- and post-Christmas sales and promotional strategies.
+Take advantage of lockdown closures by using the opportunity to prepare for your reopening, particularly in regards to planning your promotional strategies for competitive seasonal sales.
 Plan to refresh your visual merchandising displays, as well as updating all of your POS display signage, to ensure you make the best impressions possible when doors reopen.

 Also use this time to develop a comprehensive hygiene and safety strategy for when restrictions are lifted, investing in all the appropriate social distancing and infection prevention products.
 Businesses who can remain open, or who can at least offer Click and Collect, should ensure that these points of contact are COVID-secure, providing sufficient hygiene screens, face shields and hand sanitiser wherever required in order to adhere to guidance.